arir2001/projectfour/README.md

 - press reply to inquiries, which redirects you to email
 - archive/ unarchive inquiries.

+If a normal user or non user attempts to access Super User pages, for example like the blog admin page, they are redirected to the log in page.
 ## Agile Development Process

 ### User Stories
 User stories were created to capture the requirements and expectations of the end-users.
 These stories were used to guide the development process, with each story tied to a specific sprint.

 ### Sprints
 The project was divided into multiple sprints.
-Each sprint focused on delivering a specific set of features, with tasks tracked and managed using [Agile Tool/Platform used].
+Each sprint focused on delivering a specific set of features, with tasks tracked and managed using github projects and issues: [Github projects](https://github.com/users/arir2001/projects/2):

 - **Sprint 1: Initial Setup & Core Features**
   - Setup MVC Framework: Established the project structure using Django.
 Basic template from [Code Institute's Blog app](https://github.com/NielMc/django_blog):